 Beekeepers are really just supporters of a small society of insects with a prodigious level of productivity - the colony.
-We inspect our hives for months and, all being well, have the opportunity one day to enjoy honey.
+We inspect our hives and enjoy its growth for months, and all being well, have the opportunity one day to enjoy honey.

 But it's short-sighted to think of the beehive merely as a place from which honey is drawn.
-Beyond the wonder and joy we derive from these beautiful constructions, it's illuminating to considering the beehive as an industrial center, with incoming goods, a production line and the delivery of much more than mere honey.
+Beyond the wonder and joy we derive from the beautiful construction and use of honeycomb, it's illuminating to considering the beehive as an industrial center, with incoming goods, a production line and the delivery of much more than mere honey.

 Weather permitting, large numbers of older worker bees will leave the hive to collect important resources.
 One of the joys of beekeeping is sitting back on a summer day and watching the furious activity of bees leaving and returning to the hive.

 There is a great deal to be learned from watching this activity.
-But first, let's reflect on why this is all happening.
-This article looks at the reasons bees venture out from the hive and then turns to the details of the journey itself.
+But first, let's reflect on why this is all happening and look at the reasons bees venture out from the hive.

 Perhaps the most obvious reason for bees to leave the hive is to collect nectar.
 Nectar is the raw material for honey, pending "processing" back at the hive.
 When nectar is processed, converted into honey and stored, it becomes a vital resource to the colony, not just for day-to-day purposes but particularly to help survive the winter months.